-My older sister has been forwarding my mail from Berkeley to the boondocks where I’ve been living for the last 5 months.
+My older sister has been forwarding my mail from Berkeley to the boondocks of Arizona where I’ve been living for the last 5 months.
 How to describe the latest batch of mail that came the other day?
 Ironic?
 Symbolic?
 Wistful?
 Disturbing?

 For a kick my sister stuck in a bunch of my old press clippings that had been lying around in her file cabinet for years.
 Among them was a copy of the Berkeley Barb from 1977 with the first cartoon I ever got published.
 Also in the batch of mail was my latest royalty check from my last-remaining publisher.
 A check for 9 dollars and 60 cents.

 So it was a weird juxtaposition.
 Like a before-an-after picture.
 Where I had started out.
 And where I had ended up nearly 40 years later.
 So it was hard not to “take stock” as they say.
 Of all the shit that had happened between those years.
 And how I had gotten from there to here.